jsmatias/AIOD-rest-api/README.md

 This parameters can be defined in the .env file.
 See the [elasticsearch guide](https://www.elastic.co/guide/en/logstash/current/jvm-settings.html).

+For Keycloak, the `--http-enabled=true` and `--hostname-strict-https=false` should be omitted from the docker-compose file.

 ## Installation

 This repository contains two systems; the database and the REST API.